 Amber joined aged the Royal Army Medical Corps in 2005.
-After basic training and medical school she was posted to Afghanistan where she was part of the Heli-med evacuation teams.
-This was followed by trips to Kenya Canada and Brunei as well as working in the medical centres at Pirbright and Tidworth She married a soldier and their son Brandon was born in 2011.
-Sadly the marriage didn’t work out and the couple separated.
+After basic training and medical school, she was posted to Afghanistan where she was part of the Heli-med evacuation teams.
+This was followed by trips to Kenya, Canada and Brunei.
+She also worked in the medical centres at Pirbright and Tidworth.
+Amber married a soldier and their son Brandon was born in 2011, but sadly the marriage didn’t work out and the couple separated.

-Amber said: “You have given us both a home and gave us hope again but also the support we both needed it.
-You helped us get out of sleeping in random hotels and hostels”.
+Amber said: “You have given us both a home and given us hope again, but also the support we both needed.
+You helped us get out of sleeping in random hotels and hostels.”